 Yes, but you probably don’t have to hire one by yourself.
 Most resorts and wedding venues will provide a wedding coordinator for your wedding day.
 If you want to hire a professional that you trust, you can do this arrangement with some resorts, while others will have restrictions for this.
 Make sure that you ask about this before doing any kind of payment if you want to use your own professional coordinator.

 If you get married in an outside venue, there are a few places that don’t have a designated planner and you can hire anyone that you like.
-There are a few professionals that I can recommend, like Nati Roldan, Bego Celaya, Mayte Marie, and a few others that I’ve only heard good things about, like Vals from Vals Weddings.
+There are a few professionals that I can recommend, like Nati Roldan, Bego Celaya, Mayte Marie, Jennifer Collado, amongst a few others.

 11 Months before your Wedding in Paradise